pulp/oci_env/profiles/opentelemetry_dev/README.md

 ## Usage

 This profile is intended to be used as a developer environment to integrate OpenTelemetry framework with Pulp.
+Currently, this profile cannot be used with other profiles simultaneously.

 So, the stack is composed by:
 * Prometheus (exposed at port 8889)